Year 10 Work Experience: 11th – 24th July 2019

 We are in competition with all the schools in Aylesbury and Milton Keynes to secure the best placements.
 Don’t delay.
 Work Experience application forms are now available to download.
-You can hand in completed forms anytime between now and 16th April.
 See guidance notes to help complete the form.

 - Guidance Notes

 - Work Experience Checklist

 - Work Experience Top 10

 - National Apprenticeship Week: 4 - 8 March 2019